 This command queries the remote class repository to see whether there are any changes since your last pull.
-Issue it before pushing any changes to the remote repository.
+It does not download new changes.
+Issue this in conjunction with git status and git pull before pushing any changes to the remote repository.